Pierre Richard

 Pierre Richard (born Pierre-Richard Maurice Charles Léopold Defays; 16 August 1934) is a French actor, film director and screenwriter, best known for the roles of a clumsy daydreamer in comedy films.
-Pierre Richard is considered by many, such as Louis de Funès and Gérard Depardieu, to be one of the greatest and most talented French comedians in the last 50 years.
+Richard is considered by some, such as Louis de Funès and Gérard Depardieu, to be one of the greatest French comedians of the last 50 years.
 He is also a film director and occasional singer.

 Early life

 Pierre Richard was born in a bourgeois family from Valenciennes.
 He is the grandson of Léopold Defays who was the director of the company Escaut-et-Meuse.
 His name comes from the stage name of Pierre Richard-Willm who was his mother's favorite actor.
-Pierre Richard spent his childhood and a part of his teenage years in his native city where he was a student at the Henri-Wallon high school.
+Richard spent his childhood and a part of his teenage years in his native city where he was a student at the Henri-Wallon high school.

 Skipping classes regularly to go to the cinema, it was Danny Kaye in Up in Arms that revealed his vocation.
 This was received with only a moderate enthusiasm by his family, but he decided nonetheless to go to Paris to study dramatic arts at the famous Ecole Charles Dullin.
-His debuts were far from brilliant (he wanted to play straight drama, which was not in his nature) and he studied kinesiotherapy to have a safety exit if needed, but he didn't renounce acting.
+His debuts were far from brilliant (he wanted to play straight drama, which was not in his nature) and he studied kinesiotherapy to have a safety exit if needed, but did not renounce acting.